 I love my old school technology.
 While I love all the new developments in tech, I’m still one of these people who wont replace something which is perfectly good just to upgrade to the latest model.
 My 5th Generation iPod is no exception.
 I bought this iPod in 2006 from the Apple store in San Francisco.
 It was my first new Apple device & I opted for the special U2 edition, not because I particularly like U2, but because I loved the black with red click wheel.

 This iPod has seen heavy usage since the day I bought it.
-It has travelled with me around the world, still in its original Belkin hard case & it has never EVER failed me.
+It has traveled with me around the world, still in its original Belkin hard case & it has never EVER failed me.